csaez/csaez.github.io/src/content/2017-04-23_ditching-comments.md

 because of an article or some of my open source projects it totally makes my day, even "harsh" comments push me to do better by correcting some missconception or learning something new.
-As a sef-taught I owe a lot to the community and the whole purpose of having a website is to, in some way, pay back by sharing/helping newcomers and pushing myself by learning from all of you.
+As a sef-taught I owe a lot to the community and the whole purpose of having a website is to, in some way, pay back by sharing/helping newcomers and pushing myself by learning from your feedback.
 Big thanks to all of you for your support through the years.

 Said that, I also have strong concerns about online privacy and the status of the web, I surely